 Watching your loved one struggling with addiction is heartbreaking.
 You want to help but nothing you say or do seems to have an impact on them.
 They carry on with their addiction, heedless of any consequences their actions may have on those around them.
 How Does Substance Abuse Impact The Community?

 To understand their compulsion, you need to understand that addiction is a disease that affects an individual physically, psychologically, and mentally.
 The more alcohol or drugs they take, the deeper they sink into addiction and the more powerless they are to get out of it.
 This is often the point where multiple problems arise in your loved one’s life –in their relationships, school, or work.

 The consequences faced by addiction are not restricted to an individual or those closest to them.
 Sometimes the wider community may be affected.
-This may be impossible to believe but an addict’s actions do have far-reaching consequences.
+This may be impossible to believe but, an addict’s actions have far-reaching consequences.

 If we define a community as a group of people living together, it becomes easy to trace the impact of substance abuse including: